This cinnamon roll in a mug is the perfect single serving dessert recipe when you are craving a fluffy cinnamon roll.

 - Mixing bowls.
 To make the cake batter.

 - Microwave safe mug.
 My go-to mug which yields the most perfect mug cake.

 Yes, this mug cake can be baked instead of microwaved.
 Simply bake it in the oven at 180C/350F for 8-10 minutes, or until firm on top.

 Yes, to make this recipe eggless, swap out the eggs for a prepared flax egg or any other egg substitute.

 Cooking times can vary depending on the wattage of your microwave.
 Typically, they cook in about 60 seconds.
 Start with shorter intervals (around 30 seconds) and continue microwaving in 10-15 second increments until the dough is fully cooked.

 Cinnamon Roll In A Mug

-- Grease a microwave safe bowl with cooking spray and add the protein powder, baking powder, coconut flour, cinnamon, sweetener of choice and mix well.
+- Grease a microwave safe bowl with cooking spray.
+In a small bowl, add the protein powder, baking powder, coconut flour, cinnamon, and mix well.